-Instant Pot / Pressure Cooker Indian Butter Chicken is a classic restaurant favorite that is easy to make at home.
+Pressure Cooker / Instant Pot Butter Chicken is a classic Indian restaurant favorite that is easy to make at home.
 You’ll love the combination of tender chicken thighs and a creamy, buttery tomato sauce.

 Traditionally, butter chicken is made with chicken cooked in a tandoor oven and marinated in a creamy curry to make it tender.
 However, when you make it in your electric pressure cooker, you can have tender butter chicken on your table in just 30 minutes.

 Is Indian Butter Chicken the Same as Chicken Tikka Masala?

-Still, no matter what you call it, you’ll love the results you get from this Pressure Cooker Indian Butter Chicken recipe!
+No matter what you call it, you’ll love the results you get from this Pressure Cooker Indian Butter Chicken recipe!

 If you haven’t tried Indian Butter Chicken before, you’re in for a treat!